talentedmrjones/cloudformation-deep-dive/README.md

 This class assumes you have a working knowledge of
 - AWS global infrastructure
-- AWS core services
+- AWS core services (VPC, EC2, S3, RDS)
-- Scripting or programming
+- Scripting or programming (YAML, JSON, Python, etc)

 This class covers
 - Deep technical details of AWS CloudFormation
 - How to write and deploy templates
 - How CloudFormation fits into CI/CD